 We leave our Sunday service inspired by the scriptures to work for justice in our community and in the wider world.

-One group has taken on the welcoming of immigrants and refugees.
+Immigrant and Refugee Crisis.
 In 2017 we voted unanimously to become a Sanctuary Church, joining with other local faith communities to shelter and protect our immigrant brothers and sisters.
 Our efforts include providing a temporary living space for asylees in our hospitality suite, working with New Sanctuary Coalition on accompanying asylees to court appearances, assisting them in completing applications for asylum and letter writing in support of of asylees with upcoming court appearances,

 Letter Writing on behalf of New Sanctuary Coalition Friend with upcoming court appearance.